paris0120/microapp-tag/README.md

 ## Commands

-1. TAGS: list all the tags for the selected server and type.
+1. TAGS [server name] [type name] [parent id]: list all the tags for the selected server and type.
-2. REG: register a server and its types.

 ## Configurations

-1. Topics: spring.cloud.steam.kafka.topics
-2. Authorised Servers & Types: spring.cloud.steam.kafka.servers
-3. Consul:
+1. Consul:
-4. Kafka:
+2. Kafka:
-5. Oauth2:
+3. Oauth2: